ronaldhong/PetRescue/README.md

     A Google Map that user can interact with:
         <ul>
             <li>Mark/Pin-point the location on the map.</li>
-            <li>Click on the mark location, User can also upload image, share comment, provide more information regarding the animal in need.</li>
+            <li>Click on the mark location, User can also upload image, share comment, provide more information regarding the animal in need of assistence.</li>
         </ul>
     </li>
 </ol>